 What is a write-up at work?

-A work write-up is a formal written document that informs employees that they have violated the company’s internal processes and regulations.
+A write-up at work is a formal, written document that informs an employee they’ve violated company policies or regulations.

-In most organizations, employees receive at least one verbal warning from their manager or an HR representative before getting written up at work.
+In most organizations, employees receive at least one verbal warning from their manager or an HR representative before being written up at work.

-If an employee doesn’t improve their behavior or performance, a manager may issue a final written warning before escalating the issue (sometimes, to the point of terminating their employment contract).
+If an employee’s behavior or performance doesn’t improve, a manager might issue a final written warning before further escalating the issue, potentially leading to termination.

 What to do after receiving a work write-up?

-Getting written up at work is an anxiety-inducing experience even if you believe that your employer’s intentions are pure.
+Being written up at work is an anxiety-inducing experience even if you believe your employer’s intentions are pure.

 Whether you’re dealing with a legitimate work write-up or an unprovoked one, the following tips should come in handy:

-Taking these steps will help you minimize the risk of being fired and legally protect yourself from unfair accusations.
+Taking these steps will help you avoid getting fired and legally protect yourself from unfair accusations.

 Step #1: Stay calm and professional